ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 An innovation language develops as a team progresses through an innovation process.
 Regardless of how their innovation process is structured, or who does it, it will involve people making assumptions, transposing their experiences to new situations, trying, sometimes succeeding to close the gap with expectations, often failing.
 Some of what they learn along the way can be called knowledge, some of it remain assumptions.
 But their actions are not driven by assumptions or knowledge alone; they innovate because of motives to change what they know already, and intentions to do so.

 How are, then, intentions, assumptions, and knowledge tied to an innovation language?

 The short story is this: intentions lead to the formation of assumptions about what the problem is, and how to resolve it, assumptions need to be validated through experience, and this happens through trial and error, which in turn lead us to observe evidence about the validity and relevance of assumptions, and from there, some of the conclusions can be called knowledge.
 As this learning process goes on, its outcomes will determine the scope of the innovation language and its content - the terms and their definitions.

 But the innovation language is one of artifacts that will reflect and help the innovation process.
 It is neither its only artifact, nor the main one.
-So while it may not be central to learning that happens through innovation, we can keep track what, in definitions, are expectations, assumptions, knowledge.
-This makes a difference in two ways.
+While it may not be the central artifact to learning through innovation, we can keep track what, in definitions, are expectations, assumptions, knowledge.
+This record keeping makes a difference in two ways.

 One, put bluntly, is that it lets you have a judgment about the innovation language - there may be something to worry about if it is all assumptions and wishful thinking, late in the innovation process.
-In other words, you may want to have less speculation in definitions, as innovation matures.
-Two, it is a way to use the innovation language as that on which you track progress in learning.
+In other words, you may want to have less speculation in definitions, as outcomes of innovation mature.

+Two, it is a way to use the innovation language as a record of learning accomplishments, through the innovation process.

 Doing that means doing more analysis of the innovation language.
 Now, however, the structure we established in prior Chapters is not enough.
 The analysis has to be concerned with content, with how statements announced in definitions fit observation and experience, if they fit the present or if they tell us how to tailor the future, and how much evidence, if any, and how we got it, to support our claims that some definitions are built on solid grounds.

-Let's again go back to one of the examples used so far, the lightweight case of the smart retail network.
-The first task is to distinguish content describing the present from that which describes future.
-The definienda of the latter are emphasized.
+## 29 Past, Present, Future in Definitions

+A basic distinction that matters when thinking about the stability of definitions, is if the content of a definiens describes situations that may have have held in the past, may hold now, and/or may hold in the future.
+This is because we can justify the truth of those about the past or present by observations actually made in the past or being made in the present.
+We cannot do so for predictions - any observation of what is true in these predictions will be possible only in the future, at the time to which these predictions apply.

+Notice that conditions **may** have held in the past, or **may** hold now.
+I can claim to know something about the past, or merely assumptions about it.
+And same applies to the present.
+But I cannot say the same about the future, namely, I cannot know the future, except if we equate very strongly justified statements, such as that many regularities which have been consistently observed in the past will also be observed tomorrow (e.g., what we usually call physical laws), or that social constructions, such as laws and regulations, which have a high cost of change, will, too, remain the same tomorrow.
+Really the key difference here is **observability**: I could have observed something in the past, or can observe something about the present, but there is nothing I can observe today, about the future - we need to wait for today's future to become the present, for any observation to happen.

+The practical implication of this past, present, and future distinction, is to categorize definienda, and so be one among other signals of their stability.

+We will also see that this categorization lets us distinguish innovation languages from technical languages.

+Consider the Smart Retail Network case.
+Below, I emphasized the definienda which are about something that is not the case in the present, and has not been the case in the past.

 * **SRN**: Smart Retail Network software.
 * **SDM**: Shop Display Management software.